What stands in the way becomes the way.

-This is the aftershock — the dawning awareness that our old controlling ways aren’t going to save us now.
+This is the aftershock — the dawning awareness that any old controlling ways aren’t going to save us now.

 You can’t contain a tsunami.
 If you want to avoid getting swept away, you have to learn how to ride that monster wave.